-Makes worrying about whether bricolage are still stocking the tiles you have run out of somewhat in perspective.
+Puts worrying about whether Mr Bricolage are still stocking the tiles you have run out of somewhat in perspective.

-A lot of our so called stress is self imposed, especially for self employed bods like us.
-We take on too much, it seems like a good idea at the time, or sounds interesting or crucial often in order to keep the bills being paid.
+A lot of our so called stress is self imposed, especially for self-employed bods like us.
+We take on too much; it seems like a good idea at the time, or sounds interesting or is just crucial to keep the bills being paid.

 So I have been for a week now, not stressed.
 I am less cross with the boy, I let more stuff wash over me and don't soak up other peoples stress and turn it into guilt.
 I feel better, people are saying I look loads better, I seem to have lost several frown lines.
 Nothing else in my life has changed, I'm just trying it without adding my own self imposed stress baggage.